-- 4.7.2 Even if a Wi-Fi network is secure and WPA2 (AES) encrypted, you should always check with the network provider that the network you wish to connect to is valid and that you have been given the correct password details, before any attempt is made to connect.
+- 5.7.2 Even if a Wi-Fi network is secure and WPA2 (AES) encrypted, you should always check with the network provider that the network you wish to connect to is valid and that you have been given the correct password details, before any attempt is made to connect.
 Sometimes Wi-Fi networks can be "fake" and appear to have recognisable names of nearby shops etc. to lure unsuspected users into connecting to them (e.g. McDonalds, Starbucks etc.).
-Particular care should be taken when using these sorts of networks. - 4.7.3 Mobile devices (laptops, mobile phones, tables) and other Wi-Fi capable devices should be configured such that they do not detect or connect to wireless networks automatically.
+Particular care should be taken when using these sorts of networks. - 5.7.3 Mobile devices (laptops, mobile phones, tables) and other Wi-Fi capable devices should be configured such that they do not detect or connect to wireless networks automatically.
 This should be a manual process, by the user only, following security checks (recommended above) and confirmation that it is a valid and secure wireless network.
 It is the responsibility of the staff member using the device to ensure these settings remain disabled.
-(Disabling the Wi-Fi capabilities of a device can also extend battery life.) - 4.7.4 Bluetooth connectivity on mobile devices should be disabled by default and only enabled if connection is necessary to a known external device.
-It should not be used to pair any unauthorised external devices, as this could lead to the mobile device being compromised.

-4.7.5 Rosehill's wireless network is secure and access is controlled by the Depute Director who must authorise access.
-Typically the wireless network is used at management committee meetings and by those staff with company mobile phones.
-Authorised access is also available to consultants and other persons who need to access our systems when providing services to us, such as training or audit, or for staff who might need to work in a quiet area of the office e.g. the committee room.
-The Depute Director, or someone acting under her authority, will set up access and input any passwords which will always be kept secret from external people.
+(Disabling the Wi-Fi capabilities of a device can also extend battery life.) - 5.7.4 Bluetooth connectivity on mobile devices should be disabled by default and only enabled if connection is necessary to a known external device.
+It should not be used to pair any unauthorised external devices, as this could lead to the mobile device being compromised. - 5.7.5 Rosehill's wireless network is secure and access is controlled by the Director who must authorise access.
+We have a guest wifi network which is available to users of our Committee Room and to others when providing services to us e.g. provision of training.
+The guest wifi is also used by Committee Members for meetings.
+Authorised access is also available to consultants and other persons who need to access our systems when providing services to us, such as audit.
+The Director, or someone acting under her authority, will set up access and input any passwords which will always be kept secret from external people.

-4.8 Remote Working, Travelling, using USB Memory Sticks and Similar
+5.8 Remote Working, Travelling, using USB Memory Sticks and Similar